image-source-control/image-source-control/readme.txt

 = untagged =

+- Improvement: add FAL and GFDL to available licenses (clear the option to reset the list)
 - Improvement: rewrite WP Admin check for ISC-related pages
 - Fix: Prevent disabled premium feature from accidentally becoming selectable